 In 2007, Dr Bhat founded and became medical director of the Integrative Medicine services at the Center for Living at St John’s Hospital, Springfield, Illinois, one of only 2 of its kind in Illinois.

-Dr Bhat returned to India in 2009, with the vision of establishing an integrative medicine centre that would integrate the best of India’s ancient therapies, of mind and body, along with the latest evidence based treatments from western medicine and psychiatry.
+Dr Bhat returned to India in 2009, with the vision of practicing a holistic form of psychiatry and medicine, that integrate the best of India’s ancient therapies, of mind and body, along with the latest evidence based treatments from western medicine and psychiatry.